-Consider the motion of charged particle in a given magnetic field.
-The theory of relativity says that the particle trajectory $\vec{x}(t)$ in the lab frame depends on the choice of a convention, namely the synchronization convention of clocks in the lab frame.
-Whenever we have a theory containing an arbitrary convention, we should examine what parts of the theory depend on the choice of that convention and what parts do not.
-We may call the former convention-dependent, and the latter convention-invariant parts.
+Consider the motion of a charged particle in a given magnetic field.
+According to the theory of relativity, the trajectory $\vec{x}(t)$ of the particle in the lab frame depends on the chosen synchronization convention for clocks in that frame.
+Whenever a theory involves an arbitrary convention, it is essential to examine which aspects of the theory depend on that choice and which do not.
+The former are convention-dependent, while the latter are convention-invariant.
 Clearly, physically meaningful measurement results must be convention-invariant.

-Consider the motion of two charged particles in a given magnetic field, which is used to control the particle trajectories.
-Suppose there are two apertures at point $A$ and at point $A'$.
-From the solution of the dynamics equation of motion we may conclude that the first particle gets through the aperture at $A$ and the second particle gets through the aperture at $A'$ simultaneity.
-The two events, i.e. the passage of particles at point $A$ and point $A'$ have exact objective meaning i.e. convention-invariant.
-However, the simultaneity of these two events is convention-dependent and has no exact objective meaning.
-It is important at this point to emphasize that, consistently with the conventionality of simultaneity, also the value of the speed of particle is a matter of convention and has no definite objective meaning.
+Now, consider the motion of two charged particles in a given magnetic field, which controls their trajectories.
+Suppose there are two apertures located at points $A$ and $A'$.
+From the solution of the equations of motion, we conclude that the first particle passes through aperture $A$ while the second passes through aperture $A'$ simultaneously.
+The occurrence of these two events—particles passing through $A$ and $A'$—has an exact objective meaning, making them convention-invariant.
+However, the simultaneity of these events is convention-dependent and lacks an exact objective meaning.
+It is important to emphasize that, consistent with the conventionality of simultaneity, the value of the particle’s speed is also a matter of convention and does not possess a definite objective meaning.

-In order to examine what parts of the dynamics theory depend on the choice of that convention and what parts do not, we want to show the difference between the notions of path and trajectory.
-Let us consider the motion of a particle in three-dimensional space using the vector-valued function $\vec{x}(t)$.
-We have a prescribed curve (path) along which the particle moves.
-The motion along the path is described by $l(t)$, where $l$ is a certain parameter (in our case of interest the length of the arc).
-The trajectory of a particle conveys more information about its motion because every position is described additionally by the corresponding time instant.
-The path is rather a purely geometrical notion.
-If we take the origin of the (Cartesian) coordinate system and we connect the point to the point laying on the path and describing the motion of the particle, then the creating vector will be a position vector $\vec{x}(l)$ $^{(7)}$.
+To determine which aspects of dynamical theory depend on a chosen convention and which do not, we examine the distinction between the notions of path and trajectory.
+Consider the motion of a particle in three-dimensional space, described by the vector-valued function $\vec{x}(t)$ The particle follows a prescribed curve, or path, as it moves.
+This motion along the path is parameterized by $l(t)$, where $l$ represents a certain parameter—specifically, in our case of interest, the arc length.